Lucasqrz1/Lucasqrz1/README.md

 ## 🚀 About Me

 🎓 Psychology graduate, currently pursuing a degree in Computer Science
-📊 Data, Python, and automation enthusiast
+📊 Data analytics, Python, and automation enthusiast
 🔎 Focused on transforming raw data into actionable insights through statistical analysis, data visualization, and predictive modeling

 ---